List of anti-seizure medication

 - Rufinamide available as Inovelon

-- Sodium valproate (important information for women here) also available as Epilim, Epilim Chrono, Epilim Chronosphere, Episenta, Epival, Dyzantil
+- Sodium valproate (important information for people with epilepsy under the age of 55 here) also available as Epilim, Epilim Chrono, Epilim Chronosphere, Episenta, Epival, Dyzantil

 - Stiripentol also available as Diacomit

 - Topiramate also available as Topamax

 - Valproic acid available as Convulex, Epilim Chrono, Epilim Chronosphere, Dyzantil

 - Zonisamide also available as Zonegran, Desizon